Affiliate links on Android Authority may earn us a commission. Learn more.

 RCS vs SMS: What's the difference?

-Texting is a quintessential function of every modern smartphone, as the benefits of texting are plenty when compared to calling someone on their phone.
+Texting is a quintessential function of every modern smartphone, and the benefits of texting are plentiful compared to calling someone on their phone.
 Everyone can reply at their own pace, and there’s a conversation record for people to return to.
 All phones have texting capabilities through SMS, but these great Android smartphones also have additional texting capabilities through RCS.
 But what exactly is the difference between SMS and RCS?
 We explain this in this article!

 QUICK ANSWER

 SMS and RCS are communication protocols.
 While SMS relies on simplicity and ubiquity, RCS offers major feature upgrades in every other area.
-You are limited to short and plain texts in SMS, while RCS lets you send images, videos, GIFs, locations, and more.
+SMS is limited to short and plain texts, while RCS lets you send images, videos, GIFs, locations, and more.
 SMS works on the cellular telephony network (voice), while RCS works through the data network (cellular data or Wi-Fi).

 JUMP TO KEY SECTIONS